ProfMoo/gazelle-origin/README.md

 gazelle-origin
 ==============

+**NOTE: This project was originally created by x1ppy [here](https://github.com/x1ppy/gazelle-origin).
+However, it seems to have been abandoned, as new PRs aren't being reviewed/accepted.
+I forked the project so I could add Orpheus support based on vitiko98's work [here](https://github.com/x1ppy/gazelle-origin/pull/3).**

 `gazelle-origin` is a script that fetches and saves YAML torrent origin information from Gazelle-based music trackers.

 Example output from `gazelle-origin`: